mohdwajahat/Advice-Generator-App/README.md

 ### Continued development

-- I try to learn more about making the pages responsive.
+- I  will learn more about making the pages responsive.
-- How to use media Queries effectively.
+- How to effectively use media Queries.

 ### Useful resources